onera/cwipi/training/C/01_Introduction/introduction.md

   name: python3
 ---

-# Inntroduction

-Welcome to the CWIPI library introductory day !

-The aim of the day is to give you :

-This is an interactive course, so don't hesitate to interrupt us to ask your questions.

-The training will take place in three stages:
-- General presentation of CWIPI

-# Exercice 0

-cf autre .md
----
-jupytext:
-  text_representation:
-    extension: '.md'
-    format_name: myst
-    format_version: '0.7'
-    jupytext_version: 1.4.0+dev
-kernelspec:
-  display_name: Python 3
-  language: python
-  name: python3
----

 <img src="cwipiNew.svg" align=right style="margin: 0px 50px;" width="150">

 # Introduction

 Welcome to the **CWIPI** library introductory day !

 The aim of the day is to give you :
   - An overview of **CWIPI** 1.0 functionalities
   - An understanding on how **CWIPI** can be called to couple solvers written in C/C++, Fortran or Python.